Cardinals vs. Tigers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 36 hits with 12 doubles, four home runs, 17 walks and 16 RBI.
-He's also stolen three bases.
+- Goldschmidt has recorded 39 hits with 14 doubles, four home runs and 17 walks.
+He has driven in 16 runs with three stolen bases.

 Goldschmidt Recent Games